lensapp/lens/docs/extensions/guides/renderer-extension.md

 The properties of the `statusBarItems` array objects are defined as follows:

-* `item` specifies the `React.Component` that will be shown on the status bar.
+* `Item` specifies the `React.Component` that will be shown on the status bar.
 By default, items are added starting from the right side of the status bar.
-Due to limited space in the status bar, `item` will typically specify only an icon or a short string of text.
+Due to limited space in the status bar, `Item` will typically specify only an icon or a short string of text.
 The example above reuses the `HelpIcon` from the [`globalPageMenus` guide](#globalpagemenus).
 * `onClick` determines what the `statusBarItem` does when it is clicked.
 In the example, `onClick` is set to a function that calls the `LensRendererExtension` `navigate()` method. `navigate` takes the `id` of the associated global page as a parameter.
 Thus, clicking the status bar item activates the associated global pages.

 ### `kubeObjectMenuItems`